Skeptycal/python-guide/docs/shipping/freezing.rst

 Applications such as 'Dropbox', 'Eve Online',  'Civilization IV', and BitTorrent clients do this.

-The advantage of distributing this way is that your application will "just work", even if the user doesn't already have the required version of Python (or any) installed.
-On Windows, and even on many Linux distributions and OS X, the right version of Python will not already be installed.
+The advantage of distributing this way is that your application will "just work," even if the user doesn't already have the required version of Python (or any) installed.
+On Windows, and even on macOS many Linux distributions , the right version of Python will not already be installed.

 Besides, end-user software should always be in an executable format.
 Files ending in ``.py`` are for software engineers and system administrators.